paoloposso/proof-of-work-poc/readme.md

-# Client - Server: Proof of Work Challenge
+# Client - Server: Proof of Work PoC

 The application simulates an intereation between a client and a server.